pytorch/pytorch/torch/csrc/jit/OVERVIEW.md

 [runtime/graph_executor.cpp](runtime/graph_executor.cpp)

 All program execution starts with a graph executor.
-Its responsible for running optimizations (potentially involving the JIT-compilation of fused kernel code), and then handing the Graph or subcomponents of it off to an interpreter to actually run.
+It is responsible for running optimizations (potentially involving the JIT-compilation of fused kernel code), and then handing the Graph or subcomponents of it off to an interpreter to actually run.

-In this section, we use a running example program that computs one step of a LSTM to show how the graph is transformed:
+Our current implementation of the graph executor consists of two stages: profiling and optimization @#$

 This section will use an example this LSTM program: